-In this section, we have organized fruits and vegetables into four groups, corresponding to the four seasons for your ease of use.
-However, since the growing periods do not correspond exactly to the seasons, there may be variations due to the region, the weather conditions, and the market, particularly during the periods of transition from a season to another.
+This section has organized fruits and vegetables into four groups, corresponding to the four seasons for your ease of use.
+However, since the growing periods do not match precisely with the seasons, there may be variations due to the region, the weather conditions, and the market, particularly during the transition periods from one season to another.

 Why should we eat fruit and vegetables in season?

-There are plenty of advantages from choosing in season and as far as possible locally grown fruit and vegetables:
+There are plenty of advantages to choosing in-season and locally-grown fruit and vegetables:

 - they have a better taste